 Drain Line Maintenance

 Your HVAC system does more than just provide air conditioning and heating for your home.
-Beyond temperature control, your HVAC system also works to make your home comfortable by controlling moisture levels.
+Beyond temperature control, your HVAC system also works to make your home comfortable by controlling moisture levels, this is why it's important to tune up your air conditioner in Wilton Manors, FL.
 This is especially important for us Floridians, considering we live in the most humid state in the country.
 In this tip we discuss the importance of drain line maintenance to prevent clogs.

 To control moisture levels, your HVAC system removes moisture from the air, which collects as condensation on the evaporator coil.
 This condensation drips into the condensation pan, which then travels through the condensate drain pipe before it lands outside of your home.